abrasive/shairport/FREEBSD.md

 Using the `sndio` backend
 ----

-The `sndio` back end does not have a hardware volume control facility.
+The `sndio` back end does not yet have a hardware volume control facility.
 You should set the volume to maximum before use, using, for example, the `mixer` command described below.

 Setting Overall  Volume
 ----